nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

   * - nablarch-web-archetype
     - Archetype for using the web application runtime platform
   * - nablarch-jaxrs-archetype
-    - Archetype for using the RESTful Web service runtime platform
+    - Archetype for using the RESTful web service runtime platform
   * - nablarch-batch-ee-archetype
     - Archetype for using the JSR352-compliant batch application framework
   * - nablarch-batch-archetype